M1918 Browning automatic rifle: Initial M1918 production

 Since work on the weapon did not begin until February 1918, so hurried was the schedule at Winchester to bring the BAR into full production that the first production batch of 1,800 rifles was delivered out of spec; it was discovered that many components did not interchange between rifles, and production was temporarily halted until manufacturing procedures were upgraded to bring the weapon up to specifications.
 The initial contract with Winchester called for 25,000 BARs.
 They were in full production by June 1918, delivering 4,000 units, and from July were turning out 9,000 units per month.

 Colt and Marlin-Rockwell Corp. also began production shortly after Winchester got into full production.
 Marlin-Rockwell, burdened by a contract to make rifles for the Belgian government, acquired the Mayo Radiator Co.'s factory and used it exclusively to carry out production of the BAR.
 The first unit from this source was delivered on 11 June 1918 and the company's peak output reached 200 automatic rifles per day.
 Colt had produced only 9,000 BARs by the time of the armistice due to the heavy demands of previous orders.
 These three companies produced a combined daily output of 706 rifles and a total of approximately 52,000 BARs were delivered by all sources by the end of the war.
 Between 1918 and 1919, 102,174 BARs had been manufactured jointly by Colt, Winchester, and Marlin-Rockwell.

-By July 1918, the BAR had begun to arrive in France, and the first unit to receive them was the US Army's 79th Infantry Division, which took them into action for the first time on 13 September 1918.
+By July 1918, the BAR had begun to arrive in France, and the first unit to receive them was the U.S. Army's 79th Infantry Division, which took them into action for the first time on 13 September 1918.
 The weapon was personally demonstrated against the enemy by 2nd Lt.
 Val Allen Browning, the inventor's son.
 Despite being introduced very late in the war, the BAR made an impact disproportionate to its numbers; it was used extensively during the Meuse–Argonne offensive and made a significant impression on the Allies (France alone requested 15,000 automatic rifles to replace their Chauchat machine rifles).

-US Marines briefly took possession of the BAR.
-Troops from the First Battalion of the Sixth Marines had talked the "doggies" of the US Army's 36th Division into trading their BARs for their Chauchats.
+The U.S. Marines briefly took possession of the BAR.
+Troops from the First Battalion of the Sixth Marines had talked the "doggies" of the U.S. Army's 36th Division into trading their BARs for their Chauchats.
 However, complaints from officers of the 36th resulted in the issuance of a command from Marine Lt.
 Col. Harry Lee on 9 October 1918: All Browning guns and equipment in Marine possession were to be turned in.